Charadriiformes

 Charadriiformes (/kəˈrædri.ᵻfɔrmiːz/, from Charadrius, the type genus of family Charadriidae) is a diverse order of small to medium-large birds.
 It includes about 390 species and has members in all parts of the world.
 Most charadriiform birds live near water and eat invertebrates or other small animals; however, some are pelagic (seabirds), others frequent deserts, and a few are found in dense forest.
 Members of this group can also collectively be referred to as shorebirds.

 Taxonomy, systematics and evolution

-The order was formerly divided into three suborders:
+The order is divided into three suborders: